 "We pursue a long-term strategy to make our current on-premises infrastructure more flexible through a hybrid cloud approach," reports the infrastructure manager.
 "However, we knew that our design and configuration had to be primarily on-prem first."

 "Our client was very motivated and wanted to test and implement the entire VMware portfolio," Sandfort adds with a wink.
 "They wanted to secure their network with NSX and support their developers with Tanzu.
 But first, a foundation had to be laid.“

-"As a first step, we analyzed the customer'senvironment together with the customer to determine whether the basic life-cycle management was working," reports Sandfort.
-"Then we set goals and priorities together with the infrastructure team.
-The goal was very clear that the server infrastructure on-premises had to be better monitored andautomated with regard to the detection of VMware Cloud Foundation and SDDCManager components.
-In addition, we suggested testing vRealize OperationsManager in order to get an overview of resource usage and to ensure cross-cloud monitoring and availability."
+"First, we analyzed the client's environment in terms of basic life-cycle management," Sandfort reports.
+"Then we, together with the infrastructure team, set goals and priorities.
+The goal was clear: the on-premises server infrastructure had to be better monitored and automated, especially regarding VMware Cloud Foundation and SDDC Manager.
+We suggested testing the vRealize Operations Manager to get an overview of resource usage and ensure cross-cloud monitoring."

-In many cases, printing machines require adjacent systems on-prem.
-These systems had to be monitored and controlled from the head office "with VCF Federation we were able to create a network, a group ofCloud Foundation instances at the customer, so that each member can view information about the other Cloud Foundation instances in the group,"explains Sandfort "The necessary visualization takes place via theMulti-Instance Management Dashboard in the SDDC Manager".
+Many printing machines require adjacent on-prem systems.
+These systems had to be centrally monitored and controlled.
+"With VCF Federation, we were able to create a group of Cloud Foundation instances for the client," explains Sandfort.
+"This allowed each member to see information about other Cloud Foundation instances in the group.
+The required visualization was done via the Multi-Instance Management Dashboard in the SDDC Manager."

-"With the introduction of vRealize Operations we were able to consolidate compute resources, which now gives us more time to tackle the next construction sites," says the Infrastructure Manager. “ One thing is clear, thanks to the comprehensive experience with all products in the VMware range, comdivision was able to advise us better which of all the great functions and promises really makes sense for us."
+"Thanks to the introduction of vRealize Operations, we were able to consolidate compute resources, giving us more time to tackle the next challenges," reports the infrastructure manager.
+"One thing is certain: With comprehensive experience with all products in the VMware portfolio, comdivision could advise us better on which features and promises are genuinely meaningful for us."